stgloorious/stm32-speech-recognition/README.md

 To upload the compiled binary to the board, you can either use [st-util](https://github.com/stlink-org/stlink), STM32CubeIDE, or any other SWD programmer (e.g., SEGGER j-link with Ozone).

+## Evaluation
+To evaluate the performance of the model running on the microcontroller, there are some helper scripts in `tools`.
+These scripts automatically send waveforms from the test set to the STM32 over UART, where the inference is triggered.
+Once it completes, the prediction is sent back and stored in `log.csv` along with some other helpful information.